Ada Comstock: Career

-Comstock began her career at the University of Minnesota as an assistant in the rhetoric department under Maria L. Sanford.
+Comstock began her career at the University of Minnesota, where she was an assistant in the rhetoric department under Maria L. Sanford.
 She was promoted to the position of instructor in 1900 and assistant professor in 1904.
 She was appointed the school's first dean of women in 1907 and a full professor in 1909.
-In this capacity, she was instrumental in improving the quality of life for the women of the college, arguing persistently that a college was responsible for one's physical and intellectual well-being.
+She was instrumental in improving the quality of life for the women of the college, arguing persistently that a college was responsible for one's physical and intellectual well-being.

 In 1912, Comstock came to Smith as the first ever Dean of the College and to teach English.
 Particularly challenging to her was the opportunity to advise and teach young women in an all-female institution.
 One of the most important tenets of her educational philosophy was the inculcation in young women of self-respect, one aspect of which was knowing how to employ oneself.
 Comstock believed very strongly throughout her life that a college education should inspire women to take a part in the shaping of the world.
 In 1917, when the Presidency of Smith College became vacant, she was given the responsibility of its operation for approximately six months, but was neither given the title of acting President nor was she considered for the position.
 Despite Comstock's significant and numerous contributions to the College, Smith was not ready for its first woman President.